SAP-archive/cloud-mail-mailjet/README.md

 Use Maven to build the project and then deploy it on HCP.

+For a detailed explanation of the code, please follow the [wiki](https://github.com/SAP/cloud-mail-mailjet/wiki).

 ## Usage

 The application can be used to explore different capabilities of Mailjet: how you can send emails, how to get notifications on email-related events, and how Mailjet can be configured to parse and forward incoming emails for automated processing.